codeandcoffeelb/codeandcoffeelb.github.io/_posts/challenges/2017-01-25-make-a-game-coffee.md

 layout: challenge
 permalink: /challenges/make-a-game-coffee
 ---
 Coffee is a very important thing.
-We need coffee.
+We all need coffee.

 It keeps us awake while we drag ourselves out of bed to a 10 AM meetup.